 - BS in Athletic Training (AT): prepares students to be professional athletic trainers.
-(This undergraduate program has accepted its last cohort and will be phased out over the next two years.
-A new Masters in Athletic Training is being planned for rollout in Summer of 2021. - BS in Kinesiology (Exercise and Movement Science-EMS): prepares students for careers in Kinesiology and/or graduate school or professional training in Kinesiology or health-related fields. - BS in Physical Education (PE): prepares students for certification as a physical education teacher. - BS in Health Promotion and Health Equity (HPHE): prepares students for careers in health promotion or community/public health education.
+(The last cohort for this major will graduate in May of 2021.
+A new Masters in Athletic Training is being introduced during Summer of 2021. - BS in Kinesiology (Exercise and Movement Science-EMS): prepares students for careers in Kinesiology and/or graduate school or professional training in Kinesiology or health-related fields. - BS in Physical Education (PE): prepares students for certification as a physical education teacher. - BS in Health Promotion and Health Equity (HPHE): prepares students for careers in health promotion or community/public health education.